Huythanh0x/linked-blog-starter-md/Blog.thanh0x.com/Health/A new setup (3 in 1) to switch position (backpain).md

 ##### My Macbook as main machine
 My company give it for all employee, m1 8GB ram.
 Yeah you read it right 8GB of RAM for mobile dev in 2025
 ##### My Ipad gen 9 (2021) as secondary monitor
-Use sidecar  feature for this
+Use sidecar  feature for this purpose, sometimes required me to wired connect.
+But most of the time just wirelessly **Note** I have build [[]]

 ### Standing